johyexson/Cyclistic_BikeShare_Analysis/README.md

 The data used was made available by a real bike share Company named Divvy.It includes tripdata originally stored in csv files and organized by different months of each year.
 [Link](https://divvy-tripdata.s3.amazonaws.com/index.html)
 # Hypothesis
 This is my assumption based on the business task:
 - Casual riders are more likely to become annual members if compelling incentives are offered.
+This is because offering bike commuting incentives have a better track record of getting people to make the switch.
 # Tools
 - Excel
 - [R](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)